 - Soak your raisins: By letting the raisins soak in orange juice for 15 minutes prior to using them, you can rehydrate them a bit, which avoids the issue of dry, semi-bland raisins in your bread dough.
 (This is also a great hack for oatmeal raisin cookies!)

 - Scald your milk: I recommend warming your milk to 180ºF (and then cooling it to 120º-130ºF) before using it in this dough.
 At 180ºF, the whey protein in milk breaks down, allowing for better gluten formation.
-Your dough can then rise better, and your rolls will be more tender.
+Your dough can then rise better, and your cinnamon buns will be more tender.

 - Knead the dough well: It's crucial to take your time with kneading - in the case of this recipe, I usually knead the dough for about 10-15 minutes.
 It should be soft, elastic, and stretchy when you're done, and that's when you know the gluten and yeast are ready to work their magic to make the dough rise.